 If you have no idea what this is about, gochujang is this wonderful umami bomb Korean chili paste.
 Think miso with red chile kick.
 Tasty, tasty stuff.
 Gochujang is starting to get a bit more recognition, though.
 Slowly.
 Gochujang mayo even.
 Or gochujang aioli.
 That’s just gochu mayo with some garlic mixed in.
 I’ve seen it on funkier menus around town.
 Good sign.
 Korean cooking is way under-rated.
 You owe it to yourself to try it some time.

 This may be the dumbest post I’ve ever written.
 It has to be close anyway.
 Two ingredients.
 Maybe three if you want to go absolutely crazy.
 And the cooking instructions.
 Are you ready?
 Stir to combine.
 Stir to combine… That’s it.
 Not even a recipe, really.
 But it needed to be done.
 This post is long overdue.
 It’s almost nowhere on the internet.
 The word needs to get out.
 So I’m trying.
 Gochujang mayo is here!

 I make it with kewpie mayonnaise.
 That’s a Japanese mayo you can get at most Asian markets.
 If you can’t get it, leave it out.
 But it does add something.
 Kewpie mayo is distinctive stuff.
 Worth trying on it’s own.
 Strange name but wonderful stuff.
 And it does work really well in gochujang mayo.

 That’s it.
 Really nothing to it except maybe a trip to your local Asian market.
 If you like sriracha mayonnaise, you will love gochujang mayo.
+If you want more bite, add a bit of garlic for gochujang aioli.
 Go out on a limb with this one.
 You won’t regret it.
 And tell your friends please.
 They need to hear about it too.